Stranger Things to The Celebrity Traitors: The best TV shows of 2025 in the UK

 The Girlfriend

-Stream it now in Apps > Prime Video
+Stream all episodes in Apps > Prime Video

 What it is: A twisty British psychological thriller about a mother’s reaction to the arrival of her adult son’s mysterious new lover.